jquense/date-math/README.md

 ### `startOf(data, unit, [firstOfWeek = 0])`

 return a new date with the relevent date parts zero'd out.
+You only need to provide a `firstOfWeek` when the unit is `'week'`

     dateMath.startOf(new Date, 'day') // -> no time components